druthikumar/ddr/README.md

 hy heloo hwllo duthi kumar
 am druthi
-information science engineering Tumkur druthi kumar from information science engineering  druthikumar 70 information about the best for the project not for me and technology Tumkur druthi kumar Tumkur druthikumar@gmail.com
+information science engineering Tumkur druthi kumar from information science engineering  druthikumar 70 information about the best for the project not for me and technology Tumkur s mal near shridevi institution of engineering and technology druthi kumar Tumkur druthikumar@gmail.com